lintang-b-s/chat-be/README.md

 # chat-be
-chat backend using redis and websocket
+highly scalable chat backend api using websocket, redis, and postgres.

 ## 1 on 1 Chat Flow